Xu Lai (actress): After 1949 and death

 In 1949, as it was becoming clear that Mao Zedong's Communists were winning the Chinese Civil War, Xu Lai moved her family from Shanghai to British Hong Kong, while Tang Shengming went to Changsha to join the surrender of Hunan Governor Cheng Qian to the Communists.
 His brother Tang Shengzhi also surrendered.
 In 1950, Tang Shengming was appointed deputy commander of 21st Group Army of the People's Liberation Army and fought battles against the Kuomintang troops in Guangdong and Guangxi provinces.

-In 1956, Tang was appointed a counsellor of the State Council of the People's Republic of China, and Xu Lai moved with her husband to Beijing.
+In 1956, Tang was appointed a counselor of the State Council of the People's Republic of China, and Xu Lai moved with her husband to Beijing.

 When the Cultural Revolution started in 1966, Mao's wife Jiang Qing, who had been a minor actress in Shanghai during the 1930s, began persecuting many of her former colleagues who were familiar with her "bourgeois" past.
 Xu Lai and her husband were both imprisoned for unfounded criminal charges.
 On 4 April 1973, Xu died in prison after years of torture and maltreatment, at the age of 64.
 Tang survived the tumultuous period, and lived until 1987.